Skip to content

 • Neither found → Error: VCSProviderNotFoundError

-The detect_vcs() function returns one of three values: "github", "bare_git", or "hg".
-A convenience function detect_vcs_family() collapses "github" and "bare_git" into "git" for contexts that only care about the VCS family.
+With the bundled and documented optional providers, detect_vcs() commonly returns "github", "bare_git", or "hg".
+Additional plugins may return their own provider names. detect_vcs_family() collapses "github" and "bare_git" into "git" for contexts that only care about the VCS family.

 Per-Command VCS Usage